LBL-EESA/TECA/doc/rtd/applications.rst

     name to use for the latitudinal component of the integrated vapor transport vector.

 --ivt arg (=IVT)
-    name of variable with the magnitude of integrated vapor transport
+    name of variable with the magnitude of integrated vapor transport (IVT)

 --write_ivt_magnitude arg (=0)
     when this is set to 1 magnitude of vector IVT is calculated. use `--ivt_u` and `--ivt_v` to set the